Award-winning author proves an inspiration to pupils

 “I also do Workshops for Human Rights, to inspire youngsters that they can campaign, they can change things by signing a petition or writing to their MPs.”

-Sufiya said: “I love coming to Pleckgate, the students ask some interesting questions and it’s about raising their aspirations, to believe they can achieve their dreams.”
+Sufiya said: “I love coming to Pleckgate, the pupils ask some interesting questions and it’s about raising their aspirations, to believe they can achieve their dreams.”

 Year 8 Arifa said: “It’s been really interesting, I asked a question about who she dedicated her first book too.
 I like reading and it’s interesting to meet an author.”